spotlightpa/poor-richard/content/news/2022-11-11-SPLPOSTELEXEVENT22.md

 +++
 arc-id = "DKSQZSLFGVDY3EAZVXUUDIP67I"
-blurb = "Join us Thursday, Nov.
-17 for a discussion on who won, what they promised on the campaign trail, and how those plans might get implemented once they are in office." byline = "Spotlight PA Staff" description = "Join Spotlight PA to discuss Gov.-elect Josh Shapiro, loser Doug Mastriano, control of the legislature, and what's next after the 2022 Pa. election." event-date = 2022-11-17T18:00:00-05:00 event-title = "What's Next in Pennsylvania Politics After the 2022 Midterm Election?" event-url = "https://inquirer.zoom.us/webinar/register/WN_SXHjTc4XTGWEQE3_FbLx3A"
+blurb = "Spotlight PA held a discussion on who won, what they promised on the campaign trail, and how those plans might get implemented once they are in office." byline = "Spotlight PA Staff" description = "Panelists discussed Gov.-elect Josh Shapiro, loser Doug Mastriano, control of the legislature, and what's next after the 2022 Pa. election." event-date = 2022-11-17T18:00:00-05:00 event-title = "What's Next in Pennsylvania Politics After the 2022 Midterm Election?" event-url = "https://inquirer.zoom.us/webinar/register/WN_SXHjTc4XTGWEQE3_FbLx3A"